 - Changes in the Microbiome

-Many people with fibromyalgia and fatigue have loss of regulation of the adrenal, thyroid, and sex hormones.
+Many people with fibromyalgia and fatigue have a loss of regulation of the adrenal, thyroid, and sex hormones.
 These hormonal imbalances can contribute to increased pain, fatigue, anxiety, depression, loss of sleep, loss of sexual drive, and other symptoms.

 - Autonomic Imbalances